miketuskey/P1/README.md

 # Features
 - Automated Shopping on PEGA
 - Automated email expense sheets
 - Shops for multiple customers
 - Both extract information from the SQL Database and insert data into the SQL Database
 - Complete automation with no user input required
 ---

 # Getting Started
 - Git Clone https://github.com/miketuskey/P1_Rosa.git
 - Ensure that you have Mircosoft Edgen installed.
-- UiPath Studio needs to be installed.
+- UiPath Studio needs to be installed
-- Azure studio needs to be downloaded to access the customer datatables.
+- Azure studio needs to be downloaded to access the customer datatables
-- Ensure all excel files are downloaded with the program.
+- Ensure all excel files are downloaded with the program
-- Double click Rosa Shopper to enter starting workflows.
+- Double click Rosa Shopper to enter starting workflows
-- Hit the Debug File button to begin automation.
+- Hit the Debug File button to begin automation
 ---

 # Usage